 Awful items are poorly made, usually under less than ethical circumstances and at the expense of the environment.
 Yet, we buy these items again and again, because they’re inexpensive and readily available.
 So you can imagine my excitement when I came across an awesome eco-friendly activewear line.

 A big thank you to SteelCore for sending me pieces from their organic line!
-Please know that all opinions expressed in this post are my own.
+As always, all opinions expressed in this post are my very own.

 I originally included pieces from SteelCore Planet in my Eco-Friendly Dance Supplies post and from there, a collaboration blossomed!
 Not only do they have an entire range of items made from their own unique blend of GOTS certified organic cotton and spandex, but they take pride in manufacturing their fitness apparel locally in Bethlehem, Pennsylvania – a city famous for its history in steel production.
 (Hence the name SteelCore!)